Autodiscovery

 Type

-The purpose of a crawler is to generate manifest that updatecli can used.
-We identify two kinds of crawler, "standard", and "custom"
+The purpose of a crawler is to generate a manifest that updatecli can use.
+We identify two kinds of crawler, "standard", and "custom".

 standard

-A "standard" crawler is enabled by default but can be disabled on per case.
+A "standard" crawler is enabled by default but can be disabled on a case by case basis.

 custom

 A "custom" crawler is context specific, such as tailored to a company or a OSS project.
-By default it won’t be enabled by default.
+By default it isn’t enabled.